 Types of Botnet Attacks

-Botnets are versatile, capable of executing a range of attacks.
+Botnets are versatile, capable of executing a range of attacks, causing API vulnerabilities, and potentially bringing your entire operations to a halt.
 Here are the most common types:

 Detecting and Preventing Botnet Attacks